Should You Choose an Open Adoption in Kansas?

 Can You Legally Enforce an Open Adoption in Kansas?

 But although open adoptions in Kansas aren’t legally enforceable, American Adoptions counsels both birth and adoptive families about the importance of staying true to one’s word in an open adoption agreement.
-If communication is mediated, we will continue to send any correspondence that occurs between the families for up to 18 years as long as we have a current address.
+Fortunately, most birth parents and adoptive families today understand the benefits and importance of maintaining contact throughout their child’s life.
+Adoptive parents are often just as eager and committed to maintaining a relationship with you as you are with them.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.